valkheim/KTNE-IRL/README.md

 ### Prerequisites

 We are using Atmega328* micro controllers as you can found on most Arduino boards.
 You can use their IDE.
-You will also need the [Wire](https://www.arduino.cc/en/Reference/Wire) library.
+You will also need the following libraries :

+- [Wire](https://www.arduino.cc/en/Reference/Wire) library to deal with I2C communications.
+- [ktne core library](/libraries/ktne_core/) : slaves are built upon it.
+You should install it and link it to your slave(s).
+- [ktne shared library](/libraries/ktne_shared/) : shared tools between modules.

 ### Installing

 In order to run a minimal setup, you'll need to build and run at least one master module and one slave module.
 You will find those two under [templates](templates/).
-Slaves are built upon the [ktne core library](ktne_core/).
-You should install it and link it to your slave(s).

 ## Protocol